ZoqueLabs/website/_drafts/seeking_seeker.md

 Receiving objects: 100% (1636/1636), 3.95 MiB | 3.10 MiB/s, done.
 Resolving deltas: 100% (836/836), donate.
 ```
+&nbsp;

-> It may not let you install if you have not prepared the VM in segfault, if you want you can pass the `apt update` first, `apt install python3 python3-pip curl` so that it does not throw errors at you.
+> It may not let you install if you have not prepared the VM in segfault, if you want, you can pass the `apt update` first, `apt install python3 python3-pip curl` so that it does not throw errors at you.

 <p align="center">